 Is the day suitable for our school?

-Here are some brief points to consider if you wish to book Paul’s expertise and invite our company to your school for the day in 2018:
+Here are some brief points to consider if you wish to book Paul’s expertise in 2018:

-- Parents are always welcome to attend my day-time workshops to observe the children participating in the classroom activities
+- With permission from the school, parents are always welcome to attend my day-time workshops to observe the children participating in the classroom activities,

 - We also offer half-day (morning) workshops for £295 plus travel.